bkoz/springbin/README.md

 mvn package
 ```

 Create a build config with a binary build strategy and push the jar.
+If you use your own jar, make sure it is located in the ```target``` directory.
 ```
 oc create -f openjdk-s2i-imagestream.json oc new-build --binary=true --name=ola --image-stream=redhat-openjdk18-openshift